Windows File Manager: 16-bit OS/2 and Windows 3.x

 File Manager was first introduced in OS/2 versions 1.1, 1.2 and 1.3.
-The initial version was released in 1988 as part of OS/2 1.1 and was initially named as "File System" with the executable name PMFILE.EXE (with "PM" standing for Presentation Manager, the GUI of OS/2 first introduced with version 1.1).
+The initial version was released in 1988 as part of OS/2 1.1, initially under the name "File System" with an executable name of PMFILE.EXE (the "PM" stood for Presentation Manager, which was the GUI of OS/2 first introduced with version 1.1).

-The original version of File Manager was a 16-bit program that supported the 8.3 file names that were in use at the time.
-It did not support the extended file names that became available in Windows 95 – including long file names and file names containing spaces.
+The original version of File Manager was a 16-bit program that supported the 8.3 file names that were in use at the time; it did not support the extended file names that became available in Windows 95 – including long file names and file names containing spaces.
 Instead, it would display only the first six characters followed by a tilde character ("~") and a number, usually 1.
 More numbers (2, 3, and so on) were added after the tilde if more than one file name with the same initial characters existed in the same directory.